CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 government workers.

-1896 Election Watershed for campaign finance set the record for expenditures,
+1896 Election Watershed for Campaign Finance … set the record for expenditures,

 unsurpassed for the next quarter century.
-McKinley = $7 million, Bryan =
+McKinley = $7 million, Bryan

-$650,000.
-Marcus Alonzo Hanna, Ohio businessman and chairman of the
+= $650,000…Marcus Alonzo Hanna, Ohio businessman and chairman

-billboards.
+posters, buttons, and billboards.
 300,000 flyers in 9 different languages.

-all federal candidates.
+for all federal candidates.

 1907 Tillman Act President Theodore Roosevelt called for public financing of federal

-Act banning bank and corporate giving.
+ban bank and corporate giving.
 The ban was largely ignored.

-1910 Federal Corrupt Practices Act First comprehensive reform measure.
+910 Federal Corrupt Practices Act First comprehensive reform measure.
 Established the first disclosure

-requirements for federal candidates and limited the spending by House and
+requirements for federal candidates and limited the spending by House

-Senate candidates.
+and Senate candidates.

 1913 17th Amendment Direct election of Senators.
-Expansion of the Electorate and importance of
+Expansion of the Electorate and importance

 1920 19th Amendment Women's Suffrage.
 Expansion of the Electorate and importance of the